hashgraph/did-sdk-java/README.md

 This repository contains Java SDK for Hedera Hashgraph DID framework based on the draft version of [DID Method Specification](https://github.com/hashgraph/identity-did) on top of Hedera Consensus Service.

 The goal of this SDK is to simplify :
-- creation of identity networks witnin appnets,
+- creation of identity networks within appnets,
 - generation of decentralized identifiers for [Hedera DID Method](https://github.com/hashgraph/identity-did),
 - creation, update, deletion and resolution of DID documents in appnet identity networks,
 - issuance, verification and revocation of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).